2 2x X 2 0

 Q: What happens if 'x' is a negative number?

 A: The result will depend on the interpretation of the expression.
-If we are using the Interpretation 3 (4 + 2x), a negative value of x will simply reduce the overall value of the expression.
-For example, if x = -2, the expression becomes 4 + 2(-2) = 0.
+Plus, if we are using the Interpretation 3 (4 + 2x), a negative value of x will simply reduce the overall value of the expression.
+Here's one way to look at it: if x = -2, the expression becomes 4 + 2(-2) = 0.

 Q: Can this expression be interpreted as a polynomial?